 Other sections in Equality and Diversity:

-However, the act allows for certain cases where sex is an occupational requirement and can be stipulated in a job specification.
-Note that within the act, sex does not refer to issues of gender reassignment or sexual orientation, which are dealt with separately.
-Click here to read about LGB
+The Equality Act 2010 makes unlawful any direct or indirect discrimination, harassment or victimisation on the grounds of a person’s sex: male or female.
+Sex discrimination against men is just as unlawful as sex discrimination against women.
+It is also unlawful for a woman to discriminate against another woman because of her sex, and for a man to discriminate against another man because of his sex.The act allows for certain cases where sex is an occupational requirement and can be stipulated in a job specification.
+Note that within the act, sex does not refer to issues of gender reassignment or sexual orientation, which are dealt with separately - click here to read acas guidance about gender reassignment.

 The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 require public, private and charity/voluntary organisations with 250 or more employees to publish their gender pay gaps:

 Is when someone is treated differently and not as well as other people because of their sex or gender.
 For example, advertising a job and stating it is better suited to female applicants.
 It breaks down into three different sorts of treating someone 'less favourably' because of:

 Can occur where a workplace rule, practice or procedure is applied to all employees, but disadvantages those of a particular sex or gender.
 For example, a requirement that job applicants must be six feet tall could be met by significantly fewer women than men.

 An employee or job applicant claiming indirect discrimination must show how they have been personally disadvantaged, as well as how the discrimination has or would disadvantage other employees of the same sex/gender.